rish987/trackswitch-manuform/README.md

 # (Anticipated) FAQ

-Why should I use this keyboard over a standard (flat) dactyl manuform?
+Why should I use this keyboard over a standard (flat) Dactyl Manuform?
 - There is a bit of a learning curve to this keyboard, and of course the time investment of actually tweaking and building one
 (the build is quite a bit more intricate and time-consuming than that of a normal Dactyl, but still very much doable), but once you actually have a functional keyboard I can't think of any downsides.